-Even though I really like the web as it is today, I can't help but be nostalgic, valium generic.
+Even though I really like the web as it is today, I can’t help but be nostalgic.
 Personally, I miss putting together little proofs of concepts or silly play-things.
-And when those sorts of projects do happen nowadays, people tend to give them their own vanity URL, because even the smallest mashups might become something bigger, phentermine pharmacy.
+And when those sorts of projects do happen nowadays, people tend to give them their own vanity URL, because even the smallest mashups might become something bigger.

 Like Tom, I miss exploring the partially organized bits that people have placed online.
 A blog feels like a stream of content flowing away from me.
 No matter how many permalinks you have, it won't be as permanent as the little bits we put together without a Content Management System.

-But, well, Buy tramadol without prescription, now I'm feeling like a curmudgeon, too.
-Like I said, I can't help but be nostalgic.
+But, well, now I’m feeling like a curmudgeon, too.
+Like I said, I can’t help but be nostalgic.

 Leave a Reply